buggyrace/buggy-race-about/docs/running/user-management.md

 {: .note}
 In general, only administrators who know the authorisation code can change other users' data.
-An exception is that Teaching Assistants can be granted the ability to change students' passwords.
+Depending on config settings (in the "Users" group), Teaching Assistants may be able to add staff comments and reset students' passwords.

 ### Active vs. inactive users